 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-- Vision problems (problems seeing certain colors)—Should not be used in patients with these conditions.
+- Subarachnoid hemorrhage (bleeding in the brain)—Should not be used in patients with these conditions.

 - Kidney disease—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

-Your doctor will check the progress of you or your child closely while you are receiving this medicine.
-This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.
-Blood tests will be needed to check for unwanted effects.
+It is very important that your doctor check your or your child's progress closely while you are receiving this medicine to make sure this medicine is working properly and to decide if you should continue to receive it.
+Blood and urine tests may be needed to check for unwanted effects.

 If you or your child will be receiving tranexamic acid injection for longer than several days, your doctor may want you to have your eyes checked regularly by an ophthalmologist (eye doctor).
-This will allow your doctor to check for unwanted effects that may be caused by this medicine.
+Blurred vision, difficulty with reading, or any other change in vision may occur during or after treatment this medicine.